top of page

 Vision

-At the International Journal for Crime, Law, and AI, we envision a world where emerging scholars and early-career professionals have equal opportunities to contribute to the intellectual discourse surrounding crime, law, and technology.
+At the International Platform for Crime, Law, and AI, we envision a world where emerging scholars and early-career professionals have equal opportunities to contribute to the intellectual discourse surrounding crime, law, and technology.

 Our goal is to build a dynamic, inclusive academic space where diverse voices can be heard, unburdened by the traditional barriers to publication.